astrolabsoftware/grafink/docs/TestJanusGraph_20200731.md

 ```

-I sometimes encountered difficulty to use gremlin-scala (either limitation in the language, or just lack of documentation to write queries), hence I sometimes fall back to standard gremlin shell.
+I sometimes encountered difficulty to use gremlin java API (either limitation in the language, or just lack of documentation to write queries), hence I sometimes fall back to standard gremlin shell.

 ```bash
 /path/to/janusgraph/bin/gremlin.sh